Abdelrahman-Sheded/Nexter/README.md

 ## Overview
 Nexter is a website dedicated to showcasing luxurious houses available for sale.
 Designed with elegance and simplicity in mind, it uses advanced HTML and CSS techniques to present properties in the most appealing way.
 Nexter is the perfect platform for potential buyers looking for their dream home with high-end amenities.

-## Features
-- **Visual Galleries**: Browse high-resolution galleries of luxury homes.
-- **Responsive Design**: Optimized for viewing on any device, ensuring a seamless browsing experience.
-- **Interactive Listings**: Each listing provides detailed information about the property with an intuitive layout.

 ## Screenshots
 Below are some screenshots that display the functionality and design of the Nexter website: